 How to ensure that your business is COSHH compliant

-Last updated in 2002, the control of substances hazardous to health (COSHH) helps businesses to identify and reduce the risks to their workforce when dealing potentially dangerous substances.
+Last updated in 2002, the control of substances hazardous to health (COSHH) helps businesses to identify and reduce the risks to their workforce when dealing with potentially dangerous substances.

 The law states that an employer must control substances that are hazardous to the workforce’s health, as an employer you should: